 |GingerLead - Dog Support and Rehabilitation Harness (Large-Medium - Male)||15 Reviews||Buy on Amazon|

-In addition to dog’s with back problems – this can also be used on disabled and older (senior) dogs who may suffer from arthritis, hip dysplasia, degenerative myelopathy or other mobility issues.
+In addition to dog’s with back problems – this can also be used on disabled and older (senior) dogs.
+For example those suffering arthritis, hip dysplasia, degenerative myelopathy or other mobility issues.

-You only require one hand to walk your Dachshund with this harness and it can assist from things such as walking up stairs or general walking.
+You only need one hand to walk your Dachshund with this harness.
+It can assist from things such as walking up stairs or general walking.

-Reviews of the GingerLead are very favourable – however, do double check the measurements before ordering as miniature and full-sized males and females can differ in size or weight.
+Reviews of the GingerLead are very favorable.
+Check sizes before ordering as mini and standard males and females can differ in size or weight.

 Sometimes people buy a harness and within days give up figuring it is not for them.
-With perseverance, you will teach your Dachshund to not only not to pull – but to be calmer when out walking.
+With perseverance, you will teach your Doxie not to pull on the leash – but also to be calmer when out walking.

-If you have experience of any of the harnesses reviewed in this article or perhaps other harnesses that you’ve tried and tested let us know in the comments below or by visiting our Facebook page.
+If you have experience of Dachshund harnesses that has led to a wagging tail and happy owner – let us know in the comments below or by visiting our Facebook page.